elements-at/ProcessManager/doc/usage.md

 ## Callbacks

 Callbacks are configuration windows/forms which are displayed before a process is executed.
-This allowes the user to configure certain runitme options.
+This allowes the user to configure certain runtime options.
 The selected values are stored in the monitoring item and can be retrieved by calling

 ```php